-thickness tissue Subcutaneous fat may be visible, but bone, tendon or muscle are not exposed.
+thickness tissue loss.
+Subcutaneous fat may be visible, but bone, tendon or muscle are not exposed.
 Slough may be present but does not obscure depth of tissue loss.
 May include undermining and tunnelling.
 The depth of Stage 3 pressure injuries varies by anatomical location.
 The bridge of nose, ear, occiput and malleolus do not have subcutaneous tissue and Stage 3 ulcers can be shallow.
-In contrast, areas of significant adiposity can develop extremely deep Stage 3 pressure injuries.
+In contrast. areas of significant adiposity can develop extremely deep Stage 3 pressure injuries.
 Bone/tendon is not visible or directly palpable.

 Full thickness tissue loss with exposed bone, tendon or muscle.
 Slough or eschar may be present on some parts of the wound bed.
 Often include undermining and tunnelling.
 The depth of a Stage 4 pressure injury varies by anatomical location.
 The bridge of nose, ear, occiput and malleolus do not have subcutaneous tissue and these ulcers can be shallow.
-Stage 4 pressure injuries can extend into and/or supporting muscle structures (e.g. fascia, tendon or joint capsule) making osteomyelitis possible.
+Stage 4 pressure injuries can extend into muscle and/or supporting structures (e.g. fascia, tendon or joint capsule) making osteomyelitis possible.
 Exposed bone/tendon is visible or directly palpable.

 Full thickness tissue loss in which the ulcer base is covered by slough (yellow, tan, gray, green or brown) and/or eschar (tan, brown or black) in the wound bed.
 Until enough slough and/or eschar is removed to expose the base of the wound, the true depth, (and therefore Stage) cannot be determined.
-Stable (dry, adherent, intact without erythema or fluctuance) eschar on the heels serves as 'the body's natural (biological) cover' and should not be removed.
+Stable (dry, adherent, intact ervthema without fluctuance) eschar on the heels serves as 'the body's natural (biological) cover' and should not be removed.

-Purple or maroon localised area of discoloured intact skin or bloodfilled blister due to damage of underlying soft tissue from pressure and/or shear.
+Purple or maroon localised area of discoloured intact skin or blood-filled blister due to damage of underlying soft tissue from pressure and/or shear.
 The area may be preceded by tissue that is painful, firm, mushy, boggy, warmer or cooler as compared to adjacent tissue.
-Deep tissue injury may be difficult to detect in individuals with dark skin tones.
 Evolution may include a thin blister over a dark wound bed.
 The wound may further evolve and be covered by thin eschar.
 Evolution may be rapid, exposing additional layers of tissue even with optimal treatment.